Spring cleaning for better everyday health

 Mould can grow both on houseplants and on the soil they're planted in.
 If someone in your home has a mould allergy then this can be bad for their health.
 If your plants are growing mould there are two ways to deal with the problem - you can either get rid of the plant altogether, or you can try and clean it.
 If you decide to clean it you will need to get a damp paper towel and carefully wipe the mould off the leaves.
 Do not use a dry paper towel as this may cause the mould spores to fly off the plant and fill the air.
 To deal with the soil you will have to remove the top layer (carefully so the spores aren't released) and replace with fresh soil.

-Many of us elect to carry our shopping home in reusable bags rather than in the provided thin plastic carrier bags that shops offer.
-While these bags are great for helping the environment, they can carry multitudes of bacteria.
-A study conducted in America found that 99% of reusable carrier bags carried bacteria, and 8% of those bags were contaminated with E. coli7.
-Even more worrying was the fact that the study revealed only 3% of people actually washed their reusable bags8.
+Carrying your shopping home in a reusable bag is an excellent way to reduce plastic waste and help the environment.
+But don't just toss them in the cupboard after every use.
+Reusable bags can carry multitudes of bacteria.
+A study conducted in America found that 99% of reusable carrier bags carried bacteria, and 8% of those bags were contaminated with E. coli.
+Even more worrying was the fact that the study revealed only 3% of people actually washed their reusable bags.
 Bags should be washed often.
 Cloth bags can easily be tossed into the washing machine and if your bag is made from a rigid plastic you should try and wipe them out frequently, though this may not get rid of all the bacteria caught in corners and crevices.

-During the winter months we rarely open our windows and let the fresh air in, or the stale inside air out.
+During the winter months we rarely open our windows and let the fresh air in, or let the stale inside air out.
 This can lead to a build-up of dirt, grime, and sometimes mould on the inside of your windows and around the frames.
 Make sure to give your windows a good scrub this spring, and if mould is present use a proper mould remover.
-Now your windows will be so clean that you'll have a great view of the spring flowers blooming outside.
+And as an added bonus, your windows will be so sparkling and clean that you'll have a great view of the spring flowers blooming outside.